 “Tippie provides its students with not only great professors and classes to prepare for the business world, but real-world experiences and leadership opportunities that lead to networking with different groups of people.”

-“Being able to network, demonstrate leadership qualities, and manage time are key roles in a fast-paced, big-city setting that is the business world.”
+“Being able to network, demonstrate leadership qualities, and manage time are key roles in the fast-paced, big-city setting that is the business world.”

 But when Diana Hernandez first came to campus, she was overwhelmed with homesickness.
-She was the first in her family to go to college and came from a small high school, used to recognizing every face she saw.
+She was the first in her family to go to college and came from a small high school, where she was accustomed to recognizing every face she saw.

 Diana fought back against the isolation by diving headfirst into activities at Tippie.